Rachel Ingalls

-Personal life
+Biography

 Ingalls was born on 13 May 1940, in Boston and grew up in Cambridge, Massachusetts where her father was a professor at Harvard.
 She received her B. A. degree from Radcliffe College in 1964, and immigrated to England.

 She was the daughter of Phyllis (née Day) and the late Sanskritist Daniel Henry Holmes Ingalls, Sr., and the sister of the computer scientist Dan Ingalls.

 Ingalls died from multiple myeloma under hospice care in London on 6 March 2019, at age 78.

 Literary reputation

 Ingalls' reputation is characterised by deep admiration and acclaim but also a certain degree of obscurity.
-She has referred to her limited commercial success as being due to the very odd, unsalable length" of her books, which tend to be story collections or novellas.
+She referred to her limited commercial success as being due to the very odd, unsalable length" of her books, which tend to be story collections or novellas.
 She was awarded the Authors' Club First Novel Award for her book Theft.
-In 1986 the British Book Marketing Council named the hitherto little known Mrs Caliban as one of the 20 greatest American novels since World War II, sparking wider interest in both book and writer.
+In 1986 the British Book Marketing Council named the hitherto little-known Mrs Caliban (1982) as one of the 20 greatest American novels since World War II, sparking wider interest in both book and writer.
 Earlier praise for Mrs Caliban came from John Updike.
 The writer Daniel Handler is an advocate of Ingalls' work.
+In an overview of her work for Book Post, Joy Williams wrote, "[Ingalls] had a keen sense of the unrealness of people and event, the questionableness at the heart of the world."